tuskbuddy/site/exampleSite/content/chicken-coconut-curry.md

 type = "post"

 +++
 This meal's deliciousness-to-time ratio is sky-high.
 One of the things that makes Indian food good is caramelization, and this recipe starts with it right off the bat with onions and chicken with wonderful, fragrant spices.
-From there, it's about simmering and adding liquid until you smell the garam masala and curry powder wafting through your kitchen.
+From there, it's about simmering and adding liquid until the chicken is tender and the aroma of garam masala and curry powder is wafting through your coconut curry kitchen.

 #### Where's this recipe from?